-- Most recent five years of crashes from VDOT Roadway Network System (RNS) geospatial (GIS) data prepared by Traffic Engineering Division, removing alcohol-related crashes. - SYIP to determine if and when improvements have been implemented in proximity to the project in the last five years - ConnectRVA 2045 simplified Planning Level Crash Modification Factors (CMF) drawn from Virginia SMART Scale Panning Level Crash Modification Factors.
+- Most recent five years of crashes from VDOT Roadway Network System (RNS) geospatial (GIS) data prepared by Traffic Engineering Division, removing alcohol-related crashes. - SYIP to determine if and when improvements have been implemented in proximity to the project (250 feet) in the last five years - ConnectRVA 2045 simplified Planning Level Crash Modification Factors (CMF) drawn from Virginia SMART Scale Panning Level Crash Modification Factors.

-- Compile five years of fatal and injury crashes within project limits.
-Project limits are defined at the start and end mile marker for any roadway or bike/ped segment improvements.
-The project limits for different types of project will be based on standard tiered approach.
-The project tier for each type of the project is listed in the appendices. - 2.
+- 1. Compile five years of fatal and injury crashes within project limits.
+Project limits are defined as the 250 feet buffer area around the project. - 2.
 Review the SYIP to determine if any improvements have been made within the project limits.
 If so, shorten analysis period to the post-improvement period only. - 3.
 Weight the severity of each crash by EPDO using the statewide Smart Scale weighting and calculate the average annual EPDO. - 4.
 For roadway and bike/ped projects, find the appropriate crash modification factor (CMF) for the project improvements.
 The percent expected crash reduction (PECR) is calculated as follows: PECR = 1 CMF.
 Most improvements have been standardized for statewide usage.
 For transit, passenger rail, and park and ride lots, the expected reduction in VMT will be used to calculate crash reduction.
 For freight rail, the expected reduction in truck traffic (and corresponding truck crashes) will be used. - 5.
 Multiply the PECR by the annual average EPDO of fatal and injury crashes to determine the expected reduction